Freedom of Speech

 All that makes existence valuable to anyone depends on the enforcement of restraints upon the actions of other people.
 Some rules of conduct, therefore, must be imposed—by law in the first place, and by opinion on many things which are not fit subjects for the operation of law.
 (1978, 5)

 The task, therefore, is not to argue for an unlimited domain of free speech; such a concept cannot be defended.
-Instead, we need to decide how much value we place on speech in relation to other important ideals such as privacy, security and democratic equality and there is nothing inherent to speech that suggests it must always win out in competition with these values.
+Instead, we need to decide how much value we place on speech in relation to other important ideals such as privacy, security, democratic equality and the prevention of harm and there is nothing inherent to speech that suggests it must always win out in competition with these values.
 Speech is part of a package deal of social goods: “speech, in short, is never a value in and of itself but is always produced within the precincts of some assumed conception of the good” (Fish, 1994, 104).
-In this essay, we will examine some conceptions of the good that are deemed to be acceptable limitations on speech.
-We will start with the harm principle and then move on to other more encompassing arguments for limiting speech.
+In this essay, I will examine some conceptions of the good that are deemed to be acceptable limitations on speech.
+I will start with the harm principle and then move on to other more encompassing arguments for limiting speech.

-A more persuasive analysis of freedom of speech suggests that the threat of a sanction makes it more difficult and potentially more costly to exercise our freedom.
+A more persuasive analysis suggests that the threat of a sanction makes it more difficult and potentially more costly to exercise our freedom of speech.
 Such sanctions take two major forms.
-The first, and most serious, is legal punishment by the state, which usually consists of a financial penalty, but can stretch occasionally to imprisonment.
+The first, and most serious, is legal punishment by the state, which usually consists of a financial penalty, but can stretch to imprisonment (which then, of course, further restricts the persons free speech).
 The second threat of sanction comes from social disapprobation.
 People will often refrain from making public statements because they fear the ridicule and moral outrage of others.
-For example, one could expect a fair amount of these things if one made racist comments during a public lecture at a university.
+For example, one could expect to be publicly condemned if one made racist comments during a public lecture at a university.
 Usually it is the first type of sanction that catches our attention but, as we will see, John Stuart Mill provides a strong warning about the chilling effect of the latter form of social control.

 If the arguments of the present chapter are of any validity, there ought to exist the fullest liberty of professing and discussing, as a matter of ethical conviction, any doctrine, however immoral it may be considered.
 (1978, 15)